ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 2. Select the targets that you want to remove and click **Disconnect**.

 ### Removing targets
-This is optional, for when you no longer need to access the iSCSI targets.
+This step is optional, for when you no longer need to access the iSCSI targets.

 1. Click **Discovery** in the iSCSI Initiator.
 2. Highlight the target portal that is associated with your storage volume and click **Remove**.